CSKingMartin/capstoneFramework/modules/module1/lessons/lesson1.md

 It's nothing special, but all the content of webpages come from '.html' files paired with '.css' and '.js' files to organize content for the viewing pleasure of many.

-Like all code, all of the documents come down to beng just text.
+Like all code, all of the documents come down to being just text.
 Thankfully we have better tools than Microsoft Word for writing code.
 Open up Sublime Text -- then under 'File' select 'Open Folder.'
 Find in your directory wherever you put the 'sinfulCat' repo and open that folder.

 On the left, you can now see all of our files just like we can in Windows Explorer or Finder.